status-im/nimbus-eth2/docs/the_nimbus_book/src/eth1.md

 ### 2. Leave the execution client running

 The execution client needs to be running at all times in order for the beacon node to be able to support validators.
-It will start its syncing process as soon as the beacon node connects to it - once both are synced, they will continue to work in tandem to validate the latest Ethereum state.
+It will start its syncing process as soon as the beacon node connects to it.
+Once both are synced, they will continue to work in tandem to validate the latest Ethereum state.

 It is safe to start the beacon node even if the execution client is not yet fully synced and vice versa.